opendatahub-io/model-registry-operator/README.md

 ##### TLS Certificates
 The project [Makefile](Makefile) includes targets to manage test TLS certificates using a self signed CA certificate.
-To create test certificates in the directory [certs](certs) and Kubernetes secrets in the `istio-system` namespace, use the command:
+To create test certificates in the directory [certs](certs) and Kubernetes secrets in the `istio-system` namespace and current namespace, use the command:

 ```shell
 make certificates
 ```

-The test CA certificate is generated in the file [certs/domain.crt](certs/domain.crt) along with other certificates.
+The test CA certificate is generated in the file [certs/domain.crt](certs/domain.crt) along with certificates for REST, gRPC, and Database service.
 See [generate_certs.sh](scripts/generate_certs.sh) for details.

 To cleanup the certificates and Kubernetes secrets, use the command:

 ```shell
 make certificates/clean
 ```

+NOTE: The sample database secret `model-registry-db-credential` is created with the CA cert, server key and server cert.
+However, in production the model registry only needs a secret with the CA cert(s).
+The production database server will be configured with a secret containing the private key and server cert.

 To disable Istio Gateway creation, create a kustomize overlay that removes the `gateway` yaml section in model registry custom resource or manually edit a sample yaml and it's corresponding `replacements.yaml` helper.